helenahan37/book-rental-store/docs/readme.md

 ### Rent books:
 #### Book list Table:
 This feature allows users to borrow a book online, it imports the 'PrettyTable' module to create a well-organized and easily readable table to present the book information stored in a CSV document to customers (a try-except statement has been used here to check if a CSV file exists).
 The table is constructed using the PrettyTable function, which defines the column headers.
 Next, the program iterates through a list of books, appending the data of each book as a row to the table.

 Finally, the program prints out the entire table containing all book details, making it simple for customers to comprehend the availability of each book.
 ![Book list Table](./book%20list%20table.png)

 #### Borrowed receipt:
 When customers viewed the book list, the select book function prompts them to enter a book ID.
 The program then searches the book list to determine if the book is available or not and informs the customer of their choice's availability through prompt statements.

 If the customer successfully chooses an available book, they can input their personal information (regex format used here) to receive a borrowed receipt.
 ![book receipt](./book%20receipt.png)

-If the book is not available, the program will use the imported datetime module to inform the customer of the number of days until the book becomes available again.
+If the book is not available, the program will use the imported "datetime" module to inform the customer of the number of days until the book becomes available again.
 This is done by subtracting the current date from the book's due date.
 ![time checker](./time%20checker.png)

 The program then updates the book list accordingly.
 Additionally, it uses a while loop to repeatedly ask the customer if they want to view the latest book information when borrowing, returning, or adding a book.
 If the customer agrees, the program displays the updated book information using the table.